meng1994412/ALPR/README.md

 6. OTSU's thresholded (bottom-left): obtain binary repsentation, combined with previous step to reveal rectangular region.
 7. Erosion & Dilation (bottom-middle): clean up the binary image and remove regions that do not interest us.
 8. Bitwise AND & Erosion, Dilation (bottom-right):
-    * keep only thresholded regions of the image that are also brighter than rest of image
+    * keep only thresholded regions of the image that are also brighter than rest of image (using #2 as the mask)
     * further clean up the image

 Finally, the bottom far right image shows the results after series operations.